x75/x75.github.io/_posts/2023-03-13-books-ai-ns-computing-taste.md

 number of pages, one third of it is references and each page is short.
-Highly recommended regarding its entertainment value and some insights on the intricacies and everyday hickups when dealing with language and that starts with word like 'a', 'the', and 'is'.
+Highly recommended regarding its entertainment value and some insights on the intricacies and everyday hickups when dealing with language and that starts with words like 'a', 'the', and 'is'.

 #### Some selected quotes